In resumes, every word counts. Everything you include in this one- or two-page document makes an impact on the employers' hiring decision.

 To earn a fair chance with readers, the best way to start a resume is writing a personal statement.

-Accelerate your job search with a professionally-made resume template!
-They all have a dedicated place for a personal statement to ensure that you can put your best foot forward.
+PS They all have a dedicated place for a personal statement, so you can start your resume strong.

 What is a personal statement?